Europe's economy grew faster than the U.S. last year

 Sure, the United States is growing at a nice clip.
 But Europe's economy is expanding at an even faster rate.

-Economic growth in the 19 countries that use the euro currency surged by 2.5% in 2017, according to official data published Tuesday.
-Growth in the 28-member European Union was also up 2.5% last year.
+Economic growth in the 19 countries that use the euro currency was 2.5% in 2017, according to official data published Tuesday.
+Growth in the 28-member European Union also reached 2.5% last year.

 It's the best period of growth for both groupings since 2007, putting Europe just ahead of the 2.3% expansion posted by the U.S. in 2017.